colinhalebrown/colinhalebrown.github.io/index.markdown

 <hr><div class="container">
   <div class="Title"><h2 id="keeb">Keyboards</h2></div>
-  <div class="Content">While exploring options for a replacement keyboard and not finding anything I liked, I set out to design my own keyboard.
+  <div class="Content">While exploring options for a replacement keyboard and not finding anything I liked, I chose to design my own keyboard.
+To create a keyboard that would work best for me.
 To date, I have designed two keyboards: the Berm and the Split.
 The Berm is a 65% low profile ortholinear keyboard with separated halves.
-The split takes everything I liked about the Berm to the extreme.
-Lowering the keys by 10mm (from 25mm), added a proper enclosure, and fully split the keyboard in half.
+The Split takes everything I liked about the Berm to the extreme.
+The Split Lowered the keys by 10mm (from 25mm), added a proper enclosure, and fully split the keyboard in half.
 With the goal of making a base PCB that is identical for both halves of the keyboard.
 With it being a left or right half based on which components are populated.</div>
   <div class="Link"><form action="https://github.com/colinhalebrown/OrtholinearKeyboards" method="get" target="_blank">
   <button class="button-60" type="submit">View Documentation</button>
   </form></div>